 More than a romance story, it is an adventure told with remarkable storytelling, easy going to face paced reading, true to time period dialog and settings along with extensive research by Author Sandra Masters engages the reader in the search for true love between Lady Cassandra Montgomery and Duke Gordon Althorn.

 Relax into a deep, hot bubble bath with a glass of red wine (or drink of your choice) and relax with romance as it should be.
 Author Sandra Masters states it best: “Every woman should have a divinely decadent Duke in her life.”

-Theodocia McLean endorses My Divinely Decadent Duke by Sandra Masters as book two in this Regency Romance.
-I purchased and reviewed this book from a Kindle format.
-This review was completed on February 6, 2016.
+I, Theodocia McLean endorse My Divinely Decadent Duke by Sandra Masters as book two in this Regency Romance.
+I purchased this book from Kindle and this review was completed on February 6, 2016.

 Serena, an artist and widow, has no desire for another husband.
 When she meets Geoffrey Austen, attraction sizzles to a scorch.
 Stolen days and nights ignite forbidden passion.
 Geoffrey asks Serena to be his mistress, but she wants commitment, love, and marriage, not an affair with a notorious rake.